European Baccalaureate: Overview

-Consequently, there is a heavy workload for the students; the system enforces not only a rounded knowledge of all subjects but also allows students to specialise in individual fields.
+Consequently, there is a heavy workload for the students; the system enforces not only a rounded knowledge of all subjects but also allows students to specialize in individual fields.
 Students are obliged to have a strong skills in one foreign language (in years 2-5 of secondary school a 2nd foreign language is also compulsory).
 The final pass-rate is very high (almost always over 98%), in part due to the practice of 'weeding out' candidates who are not academically strong enough to complete the Baccalaureate.

 This process starts from an early age whereby many pupils either leave, are asked to leave or fall foul of the 'three strikes' rule (fail a year 3 times and the student will be asked to leave).
 Failing the same year twice also means leaving the school.
 Failing and repeating a year is a fairly common occurrence from age 10 upwards; roughly up to 5% of pupils will fail in each year.
 The 5th year is comparable to the German 'Mittlere Reife' or British GCSEs.

 However, the pluridisciplinarity the EB offers is advantageous to students wishing to go on to university studies, in France and Germany especially.
-Most of the English section students and a significant minority of students from the other language sections apply to British universities.
-Recent experience (2011-2012 and beyond) has shown that students applying to British universities are encountering growing difficulties, sometimes serious, in having their Baccalaureate qualifications adequately recognised.
+Recent experience (2011–2012 and beyond) has shown that students applying to British universities are encountering growing difficulties, sometimes serious, in having their Baccalaureate qualifications adequately recognised.

 Difficulty

-The average overall mark in the EB across the schools has risen only very slightly over time, and the average over the last ten years is very close to 76% with a modest increase in the percentage of students obtaining marks of 80%+.
-It is extremely difficult to score 90% or more.
 This reflects the demanding nature of the examination process and the fact that students need to perform very well across a very broad range of subjects and be fully bilingual.
 The bilingual demands of the course work and concomitant examinations entail that monolingual students cannot pass.

-Compulsory Bilingual Education
+Compulsory bilingual education

 The ten compulsory courses include a mother tongue and a second language.
 Students are also obliged to take a third language in years 1 to 5 upon entry into secondary level education.
 Students must be highly skilled in two languages.
 They must take literature classes in both their first language and their second.
 Although some obligatory classes such as philosophy, biology and mathematics are taught in the students' mother tongue, other compulsory courses such as history and geography are taught in the second language ensuring students are fully bilingual.
 This insistence on bilingual course work and examination makes it difficult for non-bilingual new entrants to succeed.